-Through donations and bequests, individual donors typically account for more than three-quarters of charitable giving each year, and are looked to for consistent support of nonprofit organizations.
+Through donations and bequests, individual donors typically account for more than three-quarters of charitable giving each year.
+Nonprofit organizations rely on individual donors for consistent support.

 It is a good idea to focus on the potential of individuals that are closest to your organization and its mission rather than approaching wealthy public figures.
 Most celebrities are inundated with requests for money, and they may have no connection to your nonprofit's mission or location.